CREATIVE OPPORTUNITIES

 Request for qualifications from artists and/or artist teams interested in creating site specific artwork(s) for the Human Resources Building on the campus of Utah State University in Logan, Utah.
 Budget: $40,000 View RFP here.

-PARK CITY PUBLIC ART
+PARK CITY FILM

 Call to Artists